 The sadhus and devotees offer daily prayers for the quick recovery of those affected by the virus, for the protection of all front-line warriors and a quick end to the global pandemic.

 Proactively, BAPS Swaminarayan Sanstha at Swaminarayan Akshardham and throughout its mandirs and centers has cancelled all public assemblies and public gatherings and closed its facilities to the public in an effort to break the chain of infection.
 Instead, regular online Satsang for people of all ages have been arranged.
 Sadhus and devotees provided guidance on practical living in difficult times of the pandemic.
 Hundreds of thousands of people have benefitted in all states of North India including New Delhi & NCR, Haryana, Punjab, Chandigarh, Uttarakhand, Himachal Pradesh, Jammu & Kashmir, Ladakh, Uttar Pradesh, Rajasthan and Madhya Pradesh.
 To date, over 1,400 hours of satsang has been presented via online assemblies and group gatherings for all age groups wherein regular awareness and reminders for COVID-19 preventions and hygiene practices are encouraged and explained to all.

 Mobilized Volunteer Force of BAPS Sadhus & Volunteers

 With an active mobilized force of 32 sadhus and over 1,000 volunteers, BAPS Swaminarayan Sanstha selflessly serves in North India to provide relief and help to thousands of those in need.

-- April-May Update of BAPS Hindu Mandir
+- The Story of a Spiritual Structure, BAPS Hindu Mandir